USAILC/JagSTARS/README.md

 <summary>Support System Tool (Ticketing)</summary>
 <br>

+1. Create a Google Sheet and change the sheet name to "Ticket Logs".
+Add another sheet called "History".
-1. Create a Google Sheet and create columns in the following order: RecordNumber, Date, Time, Email, Name, Phone, idNumber, Category, Description, Status, Assigned, Comments.
+2. Create columns in the following order on "Ticket Logs": RecordNumber, Date, Time, Email, Name, Phone, idNumber, Category, Description, Status, Assigned, Comments.
+3. Create columns in the following order on "History": Date/Time, User, Action.
-2. Go to Extensions
+4. Go to Extensions
-3. Select 'Apps Script'
+5. Select 'Apps Script'
-4. Rename Apps Script file to a descriptive name
+6. Rename Apps Script file to a descriptive name
-5. Copy web_app.gs into the .gs script file.
+7. Copy web_app.gs into the .gs script file.
-6. Create seven html files (for EmailTemplatee, NewEmail, etc.) and copy the corresponding HTML into each one from the repository.
+8. Create html files (for EmailTemplatee, NewEmail, etc.) and copy the corresponding HTML into each one from the repository.
-7. In the web_app.gs (or code.gs) script file on line 44, include a spreadsheet ID for the separate professional development data spreadsheet (ID is the part of the url with a string of numbers and letters, similar to the folder ID above).
-8. In the web_app.gs (or code.gs) script file on line 173-202, be sure to change any values to correspond to your department/college name.
-9. In the webapp.html file on lines 39-58, be sure to update the dropdown lists with your support services (e.g. Canvas, Zoom) and support staff (e.g. 'Agent 1' will be changed to 'Sally' in all instances.
-THESE MUST MATCH THE VALUES IN LINES 157-174 EXACTLY).
-10. In the webapp.html file on line 168, be sure to add your support staff names (these must be the same as those in step 9).
-11. In customAdd.html on line 23, the title and required pattern must match institutional emails.
-12. In customAdd.html on line 33, use a regular expression (RegEx) to match your SIS ID (you can optionally remove the required pattern)
-13. In customAdd.html on lines 38-46, be sure to change the dropdown options to the support services you offer.
-14. In customAdd.html on lines 52-56, be sure to change the dropdown options to the support staff members names.
-15. In the email templates, be sure to update the text to reflect what you would like to be displayed in automatic emails.
+9. In web_app.gs be sure to update the CONFIG sectoin to include the right Slack channel ID, drive folder, and spreadsheet ID.
+Also change the slack user list.
+10. In javscript.html, update the staff and topic lists.
+11. In the Apps Script interface, open settings and add SLACK_ACCESS_TOKEN and SLACK_POST_URL.
-16. Click 'Run' in the Apps Script editor and agree to the permissions popup.
+12. Click 'Run' in the Apps Script editor and agree to the permissions popup.
-17. To deploy, select 'Deploy' in the Apps Script editor to open a testing URL, or publish a version of the app to get a stable URL.
+13. To deploy, select 'Deploy' in the Apps Script editor to open a testing URL, or publish a version of the app to get a stable URL.

 </details>

 ### Customization

-Coming Soon
+Any customization can be done by replacing URLs and language in the text fields of the JS and HTML.
+Global constants have been added in the most refactor to simplify the process.

 ## Help